-In Garcia's fourth complaint (but the first complaint in this case), Garcia alleged (Doc.
+In Zalazar's fourth complaint (but the first complaint in this case), Zalazar alleged (Doc.
 1) four misrepresentations by Bank of America.
 First, Bank of America allegedly failed to mention that a reasonably foreseeable danger of default might qualify a mortgagor for a modification; second, Bank of America stated that the mortgagor failed to provide Bank of America with the documents necessary to complete the modification; third, Bank of America orally notified the mortgagor that the bank approved the requested modification; and fourth, Bank of America charged a "fraudulent" inspection fee.
-For the fourth time, Bank of America moved (Doc.
-9)
+For the fourth time, Bank of America moved

-&lt;sup>3 Torres v.
+3 Torres v.
 Bank of America, N.A., 2018 WL 573406 (M.D.
 Fla.
 Jan.
 26, 2018) (Lazzara, J.), appeal filed (Case no. 18-10698); Paredes v.
 Bank of America, N.A., 2018 WL 1071922 (M.D.
 Fla.
 Feb.
 27, 2018) (Chappell, J), appeal filed (Case no. 18-11337).
 Additionally, a district judge in California found an identical claim barred by a limitation.
 Mandiosa v.
 Bank of America, N.A., 2:17-cv-8153 (C.D.
 Cal.
 Mar.
 15, 2018) (Walter, J.).

-to dismiss the complaint.
-Garcia has not moved at any moment in this action for leave to amend the complaint.
+(Doc.
+13) to dismiss the complaint.
+Zalazar has not moved at any moment in this action for leave to amend the complaint.

 A February 1, 2018 order (Doc.
-12) dismisses each fraud claim except the claim that Bank of America omitted to mention that a reasonably foreseeable likelihood of default might qualify a mortgagor for a modification.
-In this claim, Garcia alleges that Bank of America instructed him on June 10, 2011, to "refrain from making his regular mortgage payments" in order to qualify for a modification.
+16) dismisses each fraud claim except the claim that Bank of America omitted to mention that a reasonably foreseeable likelihood of default might qualify a mortgagor for a modification.
+In this claim, Zalazar alleges that Bank of America instructed her on January 10, 2011, to "refrain from making her regular mortgage payments" in order to qualify for a modification.
 (Doc.
 1 at ¶ 37) Bank of America allegedly omitted to mention that a reasonably foreseeable likelihood of default can qualify a mortgagor for a modification.
 (Doc.
-1 at ¶ 37) Unaware of his option not to default, Garcia allegedly "refrained from" paying his mortgage and, as a result, "fell into default status."
+1 at ¶ 37) Unaware of her option not to default, Zalazar allegedly "refrained from" paying her mortgage and, as a result, "fell into default status."
 (Doc.
-1 at ¶ 39) As a "direct result" of Bank of America's alleged omission, Garcia allegedly suffered the loss of both his home and the equity in his home.
+1 at ¶ 39) As a "direct result" of Bank of America's alleged omission, Zalazar allegedly suffered the loss of both his home and the equity in his home.
 (Doc.
 1 at ¶ 39)

 Moving (Doc.
-30) for summary judgment, Bank of America observed that Garcia defaulted in November 2007, more than three years before Bank of America's alleged omission.
-In response to the motion for summary judgment, Garcia tacitly conceded defaulting before the alleged misrepresentation, affirmed that Bank of America advised him not to cure the default, and argued that he suffered a foreclosure after relying on Bank of America's advice.
-Objecting to Garcia's maintaining two putatively irreconcilable sets of factual assertions (that is, "I was not in default" and "I was in default"), Bank of America replied (Doc.
-37) that Garcia cannot in effect amend the complaint by responding to a motion for summary judgment with facts that conflict with the allegations in the complaint.
+34) for summary judgment, Bank of America observed that Zalazar defaulted in October 2009, more than a year before Bank of America's alleged omission.
+In response to the motion for summary judgment, Zalazar tacitly conceded defaulting before the alleged misrepresentation, affirmed that Bank of America advised her not to cure the default, and argued that she suffered a foreclosure after relying on Bank of America's advice.
+Bank of America objected to Zalazar's maintaining two putatively irreconcilable sets of factual assertions (that is, "I was not in default" and "I was in default").
 Identifying the discrepancy between the allegations in the complaint and the argument in the response, a July 13, 2018 order (Doc.
-39) permits Garcia a final opportunity to amend the complaint to clarify the facts that substantiate the fraud claim.
+42) permits Zalazar a final opportunity to amend the complaint to clarify the facts that substantiate the fraud claim.